omarmazin/omarmazin/README.md

 ### About me !

-Here are some ideas to get you started:
+### Some information about me Here :

-- 🔭 I’m currently workig on ...
-Twitter
+- 🔭 my Educational level ...
+High school
 - 🌱 I’m currently learning ...
 C++
 - 👯 I would like to work in a company ...
 Oracle - microsoft
 - 💬 Ask me about ...
 Anything